AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-customizing.md

     * be aware of the possibility of unstable references; in-between content (added when authoring a page) has no fixed relationship to the paragraph it is positioned next to, inserting a new paragraph (in the content fragment editor) before the position of the in-between content can lose the relative position

-    * consider the additional parameters (such as like variation and paragraph filters) to avoid false positives in search results
+    * consider the additional parameters (such as variation and paragraph filters) to configure what is rendered on the page

 >[!NOTE]
 >